Xiaohong-Deng/algorithms/README.md

 Documentations are available under the subdirectory.

-## ML-AI-algo
+### ML and AI Algorithms
+`ML-AI-algo`

-Prototypes or simplified applications that serve as demonstration.
+Prototypes or simplified algorithmic applications that serve as demonstration.

 Documentations are available under the subdirectory.